evasilva1/Portfolio-Interactive-Data-Vis-Sp2021/README.md

 # Portfolio-Interactive-Data-Vis-Sp2021
-Exploratory + Narrative Visualization Projects for DATA 732000 [Interactive Data Visualization]
+Exploratory + Narrative Visualization Projects for DATA 732000

 In this portfolio you will find the sketches, drafts, data, code, and documentation for each project.
 At the end, you will find a reflection on my process and thoughts regarding the labs and projects.